VladimirNilov28/nobsv2/README.md

 ## 📌 Project Description

 **nobsv2** is a Spring Boot backend application under active development.
-It is designed to provide a modular and scalable architecture for processing, storing, and analyzing financial or business-related data.
+It provides a modular and scalable architecture for processing, storing, and interacting with financial or business-related data via a RESTful API connected to a MySQL database.

 ---